Top 5 Signs You May Be Denied Disability (Updated for 2023)

 #2: Prior Denials

-Many people think that filing a new disability claim is a better alternative than appealing a denied one.
+Many people think that filing a new disability claim is a better alternative than and/or is what you should do instead of appealing their denied claim.
 This is not the case.
-In some situations, a claim will be denied when the person reviewing the claim sees that you applied for Social Security Disability and were denied benefits before.
+In some situations, a claim will be denied when the person reviewing the claim sees that you applied for Social Security disability and you were denied these benefits before.

-Because of this, it is important that you go through the appeals process rather than filing a new claim for Social Security Disability altogether if your initial claim is denied
+Because of this, it is critically important that you go through the appeals process rather than altogether filing a new claim for Social Security Disability if your initial claim is denied.

 #3: Your Income